 Select one or more outcomes from the logic model to which the Agency believes the project can be held accountable.
-Complete the attached worksheet to describe the measure(s) (or indicators) by which the Agency will know if the project is successful.
+Complete the attached form to describe the measure(s) (or indicators) by which the Agency will know if the project is successful.
 For the purposes of this grant, the selected indicator(s) should reflect only what is achievable during the period of the grant.

-NOTE: Indicators should reflect only the HSCMG funded portion of the project.
-Example: If the project serves 100 individuals per year and HSCMG funds 20% of the program, then the indicator value would reflect service to 100 x .0.20 = 20 individuals.
+NOTE: Indicators should reflect only the portion of the project that would be funded by this grant.
+Example: If the project serves 100 individuals per year and the grant funds received from this award would fund 20% of the program, then the indicator value would reflect service to $100 \times .0.20 = 20$ individuals.

-Use the worksheet as you do the following:
+Use the form as you do the following: